 Natasha Guynes, top center, with women from the HER Resiliency Center.

-Almost 17 years ago, Guynes left her home after growing up in Louisiana and Oklahoma, determined to get away from her divorced parents―a drug-addicted, abusive father, and a mother who had her when she was only 17.
+Almost 17 years ago, Guynes left her home after growing up in Louisiana and Oklahoma, determined to get away from her divorced parents and their troubled lives.
 She had dreamed of entering politics, of being independent and successful, and she figured New York was a good destination with that goal in mind.
 But her money ran out in Washington, and with no real support from family or friends, she fell into habits she’d picked up as a teenager: self-medication through alcohol and drugs, paid for with sex work.
 She loved politics, lived in a political town, but had no way of creating that life.
 So she entered the world of escort services and descended into substance abuse.
 Along her journey, she saw a lot of women suffering in the same way.
 It was basic survival, in the midst of power and money.

 Still, unlike so many other people who internalize their survival skills as the only way they can get through the day, Guynes continued to believe that a better future was out there, waiting for her.

 "I never stopped giving myself permission to thrive," she says.